Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 imagineNATIVE Film + Media Arts Festival, Toronto

-The Midsummer Indigenous Festival in Ottawa
+The Summer Solstice Indigenous Festival in Ottawa

 The Toronto Pow Wow

-It is one of the oldest Aboriginal festivals in North America.
+This is one of the oldest Aboriginal festivals in North America.
 Today, this event allows First Nations people to meet and celebrate their culture.
 Like all other Aboriginal festivals, it is seen as a way to strengthen the self-esteem of First Nations people.

-The powwow is preceded by a conference on indigenous economic development, to encourage young people and mobilize them in building their personal future and also that of the community.
+The pow-wow is preceded by a conference on indigenous economic development, to encourage young people and mobilize them in building their personal future and also that of the community.

 The reappropriation of traditional cuisine is also evident during this pow wow.
-You can taste traditional corn soup, game dishes - such as elk hamburger - or even surprising drinks such as cedar tea.
+You can taste traditional corn soup, game-based dishes - such as elk hamburger - or even surprising drinks such as cedar tea.

 Tkaronto Music Festival in Toronto